 In August, she announced that the department would take action against six companies that had breached the employment equity code and found 16 companies that do not have any transformation plans in place.
 The minister promised to fine the companies without transformation plans R1.5-million each but has not followed it up.

 In Parliament, the department was criticised by the Democratic Alliance’s spokesperson on labour, Ian Ollis, for its target to inspect just 217 000 workplaces in 2017.
 There are more than 3.2-million registered companies in South Africa and that would amount to just 7% of all them, Ollis said.

 Oliphant’s officials blamed it on a shortage of inspectors and said the treasury had reprioritised R66-million to increase its staff.

 Financially, the department hasn’t shown much improvement either.
 After three years of “regressive audit outcomes”, the department again performed worse than the year before.
 The department spent R4.2-million irregularly and failed to meet its own targets to improve labour relations in the workplace.

 The Unemployment Insurance Fund (UIF) regressed again because of poor accounting systems and inaccurate reports on investments, the auditor general found.

-The labour portfolio consists of the Compensation Fund, the Unemployed Insurance Fund (UIF), the Commission for Conciliation, Mediation and Arbitration (CCMA), the National Economic Development and Labour Council or Nedlac and the Sheltered Employment Factories.
+The labour portfolio includes the Compensation Fund, the UIF, the Commission for Conciliation, Mediation and Arbitration (CCMA), the National Economic Development and Labour Council and the Sheltered Employment Factories.

 |A||Take a bow.
 You are doing an excellent job.|